memfault/interrupt/_drafts/writing-a-bootloader-from-scratch.md

 ```

-### Locking the bootloader
+### Locking the bootloader with the MPU

 Last but not least, we can protect the bootloader using the memory protection
 unit to make it inaccessible from the app.
 This prevents accidentally erasing
 the bootloader during execution.

-If do not know about the MPU, check out Chris’s excellent blog post from a few
+If you do not know about the MPU, check out [Chris’s excellent blog post from a few
-weeks ago.
+weeks ago]({% post_url 2019-07-16-fix-bugs-and-secure-firmware-with-the-mpu %}).

 Remember that our MPU regions must be power-of-2 sized.
 Thankfully, our
 bootloader already is! `0x4000` is 2^14 bytes.